SeanShubin/documentation/end-to-end-tests.md

 ## Obvious problems
 - slow
 - flaky
-- hard to parallelize
+- creates extra system load when parallelizing

 ## Subtle problem
-- not test driven design
+- not test driven design, so it hides design problems

 ## Types of tests
 - unit, verify the insides
 - integration, verify boundaries
 - health, verify the outsides

+## Entry points
+- should only have one entry point, and it should never change
+- this obviates the need for an end to end test

 ## Are there legitimate reasons write new ones?
 - overcome limitation of compiler?